luandro/uor-web/README.md

 ## License

-BSD 3-Clause license.
-Copyright © 2015, Luandro.
+Copyright © 2015, Moinho Digital.
 All rights reserved.
+May not be copied without permission.